 If unit-pricing errors or fairness issues do occur, we can help you investigate and put things right.
 Very often there is no single ‘correct’ approach to rectification and we will identify the options available to you, taking into account any trade-off between the cost of any compensation payments that may be required and the administrative simplicity of the approach.

-We also hold Actuarial Function Holder roles for unit-linked firms and can help you with unit-linked product development including linked fund offerings and associated tasks such as systems development/testing and policyholder disclosures.
+We also hold Chief Actuary roles for unit-linked firms and can help you with unit-linked product development including linked fund offerings and associated tasks such as systems development/testing and policyholder disclosures.

 As Solvency II regulations settle and 2016 year end approaches, insurers have the chance to draw breath and take pride in the past few years work.
 But do the assumptions reflect reality and are the processes in place sufficiently robust and objective?